 The word mutation has usually been used by popular media to denote some dramatic, malignant change.
 But the reality is different.
 COVID-19 is basically caused by an RNA virus that is prone to undergoing mutations during its replication process.

 “While this might sound frightening, mistakes during replication usually produce changes that are neutral or even harmful to the newly generated virus.
 Neutral mutations, which neither improve nor hinder viruses’ survival, may continue to circulate without any noticeable change in the people they infect.
-Mutations that are harmful to the viruses are less likely to survive and are eliminated through natural selection,” they write at CNN.
+Mutations that are harmful to the viruses are less likely to survive and are eliminated through natural selection,” they wrote at CNN.

 The possibility that a virus might become more aggressive in its spread in a short time frame is slim.
 And even though continuous mutations can make viruses resistant to vaccines, this process takes several years.
 For instance, the vaccines for yellow fever and measles were developed between the 1930s and 1970s.